The Mubaku Community Conservation Organization Mission (MUCCO)

 How MUCCO makes a difference:

 “It is with great pleasure that I welcome you to the Mubaku Community Conservation Organization founded in 2014 by a small group of concerned citizens.
 Mubaku has undergone decades of neglect in terms of education, infrastructure, transportation, and health care.
-Money is pouring into Uganda from foreign investment and oil industrialization, but due to our remote location, virtually none of this money benefits our community.
-Our youth, who lack a proper education, have mostly worked as casual laborers for little pay.
+Money is pouring into Uganda from foreign investment and oil industrialization, but virtually none of this money benefits our community due to our remote location.
+Our youth, who lack proper education, have mostly worked as casual laborers for little pay.
 Our region of Uganda is blessed with one of the country’s most beautiful parks, Murchison Falls National Park.
 Tourism is a major part of our local economy.
-Unfortunately, due to the low rate of literacy, very few members of our community work for the local lodges or as tour guides.
+Unfortunately, due to the low literacy rate, very few members of our community work for the local lodges or as tour guides.

-In the four years since our inception, we have managed to build a well so that clean water is more readily available, and opened a school but there is still much work to be done.
-Our grassroots efforts are beginning to pay off as we have raised enough money this year, mostly through generous donations, to begin construction of our school.
+In the four years since our inception, we have managed to build a well so that clean water is more readily available and opened a school, but there is still much work to be done.
+Our grassroots efforts are beginning to pay off as we have raised enough money this year, mostly through generous donations, to begin our school’s construction.
 It is our sincere hope that through education, our children will help bring a brighter future to Mubaku.
-I am humbled and grateful by the outpouring of love we have received.
+I am humbled and grateful for the outpouring of love we have received.
 We welcome you to join us in our efforts.”

 Here’s an example of meeting multiple strategies

 The children of the school singing with the band that has been formed to play in local tourist lodges.